MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/working-with-self-service-password-reset.md

 ---
 # required metadata

-title: Self-Service Password Reset | Microsoft Identity Manager
+title: Self-Service Password Reset | Microsoft Docs
 description: See what's new with Self-Service Password Reset in MIM 2016, including how SSPR works with multi-factor authentication.
 keywords:
 author: kgremban